 The MS Ag and Forestry Museum has FREE parking shared with Smith Wills Stadium, to the west of the Museum grounds.
 Parking is uncovered, and handicap parking is available there.

-If I come in from outa town, where should I stay?
+If I come in from out of town, where should I stay?